-In the centre there is a statue of Duke Edmondo Filiberto on his horse – brandishing his sword after the battle of Saint Quentin – a symbol of the end of war and the beginning of a period of reconstruction.
+In the centre, there is a statue of Duke Edmondo Filiberto on his horse – brandishing his sword after the battle of Saint Quentin – a symbol of the end of the war and the beginning of a period of reconstruction.

-The streets around the square there are alive with cafés.
+The streets around the square there are alive with vibrant cafés, restaurants and bars.

 Catch the river ferry from the Murazzi and float along the river Po, between the city and the mountain.